-Working in partnership with parents
+Working in partnership with parent/carers

-Partnership with parents/carers is integral to the ethos of Stockport Academy.
-Parents' and carers' views are essential to the effective implementation of Personal Learning Plans.
+Partnership with parent/carers is integral to the ethos of Stockport Academy.
+Parent/carers' and carers' views are essential to the effective implementation of Personal Learning Plans.
 Consultation and liaison are actively promoted by:

-- parents/carers being invited to attend Parents evenings and to contact the SENDCo throughout the year; - the SENDCo fully involving parents/carers during the processes outlined at each stage of the Code of Practice during the identification, assessment and planning processes; - parents/carers and students being involved in termly review and planning; - parents/carers being invited to contribute orally and in writing to the annual reviews and transitional plans for statemented students or students with an EHCP; - the SENDCo attending transfer reviews in primary schools in year 6 to initiate personal contact with students and parents/carers prior to arrival; - information on Special Needs provision being provided in the Academy prospectus; and the annual governors' report to parents/carers updating SEND issues.
+- parent/carers being invited to attend Parent/carers evenings and to contact the SENDCo throughout the year; - the SENDCo fully involving parent/carers during the processes outlined at each stage of the Code of Practice during the identification, assessment and planning processes; - parent/carers and students being involved in termly review and planning; - parent/carers being invited to contribute orally and in writing to the annual reviews and transitional plans for statemented students or students with an EHCP; - the SENDCo attending transfer reviews in primary schools in year 6 to initiate personal contact with students and parent/carers prior to arrival; - information on Special Needs provision being provided in the Academy prospectus; and the annual governors' report to parent/carers updating SEND issues.